 Chefchaouen — The Blue City of Morocco

 Planning a trip to Morocco?
-Of course you want to go to Chefchaouen!
-This post will explain everything you need to know about visiting Chefchaouen, the famous blue city of Morocco — how to get there, where to stay, and what to do once you get there!
+If you want to go to Chefchaouen, the famous blue city of Morocco, but you’re worried it might be complicated to get there, don’t worry!
+It’s actually much easier than you might think.
+This post will explain everything you need to know about visiting Chefchaouen — how to get there, where to stay, and what to do once you get there!

 Blue City of Morocco